Dosage Form: gel

 - Possible increased risk of heart attack or stroke.

-- In large doses testosterone gel 1% may lower your sperm count.
+- In large doses Testosterone Gel may lower your sperm count.

 - Enlarged or painful breasts.

-- Have problems breathing while you sleep (sleep apnea).
+- Having problems breathing while you sleep (sleep apnea)

 Call your healthcare provider right away if you have any of the serious side effects listed above.

-The most common side effects of testosterone gel 1% include:
+The most common side effects of Testosterone Gel include:

 Other side effects include more erections than are normal for you or erections that last a long time.